GSA/Section508.gov/_pages/develop/2025-07-16-example-personas.md

 ## Low Mobility Users

 In the context of a web application, a Low Mobility User has difficulty using their fingers, hands, or may not have hands.
-These users may use a keyboard to use the web or they may use an Assistive Technology called Dictation Controlled AT (Dragon).
+These users may use a keyboard to use the web or they may use an Assistive Technology called Dictation Controlled AT.
 They may not have the ability to accurately click or touch web interfaces that are small.

 ### A Low Mobility User Needs...